xem/miniBook/README.md

 This is a compression challenge for Web developers.

-The goal is to compress [this HTML page](http://xem.github.io/miniBook/example/index.html) containing the complete work of William Shakespeare, based on the version hosted on [Project Gutenberg](http://www.gutenberg.org/ebooks/100).
+The goal is to compress [this HTML page](http://xem.github.io/miniBook/example/index.html) containing the complete work of William Shakespeare,<br>
+based on the version hosted on [Project Gutenberg](http://www.gutenberg.org/ebooks/100).

 All means are allowed to compress the file, but the decompression must happen entirely in the browser.